Investing in the Future of the Clark Center

 With the gift of a remainder in real estate, you can make a gift of your home or other appropriate property now, while retaining the security of knowing you may live there for the remainder of your lifetime or other period of time you determine.
 You continue to enjoy the full rights and responsibilities of ownership but are entitled to an immediate charitable income tax deduction for the value of your gift.
 You continue to maintain the property, pay the taxes, and even receive any income it generates.
 Because you have provided for the future ownership of the property, however, it will not be subject to the possible expense and delay of probate and will not be part of your taxable estate, resulting in what may possibly be significant estate tax savings for your heirs.

 Other Ways of Giving

 The simplest method of charitable gifting is making one or more outright gifts of money or property during your lifetime.
 These gifts are fully deductible for state and federal income tax purposes, subject to certain annual limitations.
 Many people use lifetime gifts as a chance to dispose of highly appreciated stock, real property, and other assets that are not providing a good return but which the donor is reluctant to sell because of capital gain tax consequences.
 If you make a gift of appreciated assets, you get the tax benefits of the donation, and the charitable organization (being tax exempt) can then sell those assets and convert them to cash without paying taxes.

 Many companies have a corporate matching fund which contributes a percentage – sometimes up to 100% – of monies donated to charities by their employees.
 Check with your company’s Human Resources Director to find out if your donation can be increased via corporate matching funds.

-For more information on any of these opportunities, contact the Foundation at 805-489-4114 or email@example.com.
+For more information on any of these opportunities, contact Yvette Eagles, Development Director for the Clark Center at 805-489-4196 or email@example.com.